Connerrrrr/Scrapy_douban/README.md

 ### Prerequisites

-Before running this crawler, you need to install scrapy framework using (if on Windows)
+Before running this crawler, you need to install scrapy framework using (if pip is installed)

 ```
 pip install Scrapy